dimyG/jekyll-theme-chirpy/tabs/about.md

 but I consider myself an eternal student and a competent problem solver who can tackle any issues that might arise in the course of a project, across the whole stack.

-Currently I'm available for hiring at a rate of _45€ per hour_.
 If you are considering to outsource one of your projects and you feel that I would be a suitable candidate for the job, feel free to reach me at **dimgeows@gmail.com**.
 I would be happy to discuss with you about your goals and the ways I could help you to achieve them.